coillarach/SET09102/practicals/04_clean_code.md

 # Clean code and documentation

-*Under development*

 The purpose of this practical is to explore the concept of clean code before putting it into practice in your team project.
 The exercise comes in several parts.
-The first takes the same form as the code review exercises last week where you are presented with a code snippet and you have to identify the problems with it and suggests fixes.
-The difference is that the problems are all related to the principles of clean code.
-Again, you will accumulate points for the challenges completed which will be added to your code review score.

-The second part is to review the code created by someone else in week 2.
-You need to look for all problems, but pay special attention to whether the code adheres to the clean code principles or not.
+The first is to review the code that you wrote in week 3.
+Have you used the principles of clean code?
+If not, what improvements could you make?

-In the third and last part, you will correct any problems with the code that you wrote in week 2 in response to its review comments and add documentation.

-## Clean code exercises

-*Under development*

-## Code review

-*Under development*

-## Corrections and documentation

-*Under development*
+The second part is to use Doxygen to generate a set of documentation for the entire project.
+You should embed comments into the code that provide useful information about any aspects that are not covered by the code itself.

+To complete parts one and two, you will need to create a new issue in GitHub and assign it to yourself.
+Then you need to follow your team workflow to complete the changes.

+In the third and last part, you will review someone else's code and provide feedback comments.
+At the same time, someone else will review your changes and if they identify any improvements that could be made, you should make the changes and request another review.
+Once the reviewer is satisfied, you can go ahead and merge your changes into the main branch.

 ## Further reading